 Maintaining a High Profile for Attendance and Punctuality

-In our school, the aim is for children to achieve at least 95% attendance for the academic year.
+In our school, the aim is for children to achieve at least 96% attendance for the academic year - this is in line with the national target as set by the Department for Education.
 To encourage high levels of attendance we will adopt the following strategies:

 Keep accurate records